-WPF uses a markup language called eXtensible Application Markup Language (XAML) which allows for a bunch of tasks to be done declaratively.
+WPF uses a markup language called eXtensible Application Markup Language (XAML), which allows for a bunch of tasks to be done declaratively.
 We’ll look into XAML a little bit closer in a minute.
-In addition to using the XAML format (which is by far the easiest way to do things in WPF) you can use any .NET language, including IronRuby, to build up WPFbased Graphical User Interfaces (GUIs).
-There is one caveat at the of this writing: doesn’t support WPF completely, but that will change in the future.
+In addition to using the XAML format (which is by far the easiest way to do things in WPF), you can use any .NET language, including IronRuby, to build up WPF-based Graphical User Interfaces (GUIs).

+Note

+There is one caveat at the time of this writing: Mono doesn’t support WPF completely, but that will change in the future.

 The knowledge you gain from using WPF is mostly transferrable to Silverlight.
-Silverlight or Moonlight on understands XAML but runs inside the browser (currently supported: Firefox, Safari, Internet Explorer).
-Silverlight is a really cool piece of technology and we’ll be investigating that properly later on in .
+Silverlight or Moonlight on Mono understands XAML, but runs inside the browser (currently supported: Firefox, Safari, Internet Explorer).
+Silverlight is a really cool piece of technology and we’ll be investigating that properly later on in Chapter 4.

 Explaining everything you can do with WPF is out of the scope of this book.
 There are several really good books on this subject, like Windows Presentation Foundation in Action from Manning, Silverlight 2 in Action from Manning or Windows Presentation Foundation Unleashed from Sams Publishing..
-We will, however, the possible ways of running WPF with IronRuby and we’ll use those techniques later on in when we’ll be building an application.
+We will, however, discuss the possible ways of running WPF with IronRuby, and we’ll use those techniques later on in Chapter 4 when we’ll be building an application.
 The first thing I want to walk through with you is XAML.

-3..1
+3.4.1 Xaml developers reaching out to designers

-You must be thinking, “Oh my !!!
+You must be thinking, “Oh my gosh!!!
 I thought this was a book on IronRuby and so far I’ve seen a lot of samples in C# and it looks like they’re going to be in some form of XML.”
-You are correct to be assuming this, but we want to assure you that this book is about IronRuby, and the samples from now on will be almost all in the Ruby language. e to show you some samples in other languages demonstratthat you can use them.
+You are correct to be assuming this, but we want to assure you that this book is about IronRuby, and the samples from now on will be almost all in the Ruby language.
+However, we want to show you some samples in other languages to demonstrate that you can use them together with IronRuby.

-There are a couple of reasons why we want to talk about XAML in this bookirst XAML is a way for interfaces to be created by designers in Illustrator for example and then through a tool they can be turned into XAML.
-XAML can then be used immediately by you, the developer, to make the interface do some actual work.
-Using XAML has some distinct advantages over most imperative programming languages but anything you can do in XAML can also be done with an imperative programming language like IronRuby not vice versa.
+There are a couple of reasons why we want to talk about XAML in this book:

+First, XAML is a way for interfaces to be created by designers in Illustrator, for example, and then through a tool they can be turned into XAML.
+The resulting XAML can then be used immediately by you, the developer, to make the interface do some actual work.
+Using XAML has some distinct advantages over most imperative programming languages, but anything you can do in XAML can also be done with an imperative programming language like IronRuby (thoughnot vice versa).

 XAML is usually the most concise way to represent user interfaces and other hierarchies of objects.
 Because of the fact that it is XML based, one of its strongest points is probably the ease of representing highly related data.
 Using XAML promotes a clear separation between your front-end appearance and your backend logic, which provides easier maintainability.

 XAML is primarily used for creating and initializing objects.
 Because interfaces represent mostly very hierarchical data, XML is a good fit for representing that data because the nesting of tags can mimic the hierarchy easily.

-That being said we want to repeat that anything you can do in XAML you can also do in IronRuby.
+That being said we want to repeat that anything you can do in XAML, you can also do in IronRuby.
+Next, we’ll take a closer look at some of the possible ways you can use WPF from IronRuby.